mostmojo/forkify/src/notes.md

 -----

 * State: storing some value or values.
 In contrast, something that is stateless does not store any values between point in time A and point in time B.

+* Create control Search function to be called on submit event that - gets a query from view, makes new search object and adds it to state, fetches results from API request and renders results to console.